 The project team will now progress the project through detailed design, planning and technical approvals, as well as documentation for the tendering of the construction works.

-Archaeological testing, conducted in accordance with Heritage NSW requirements, will begin in March 2021.
-Archaeological teams will working alongside participating Aboriginal representatives and civil contractors to mitigate the risk of harm to any historic and Aboriginal relics discovered as part of the works.
+The first stage of archaeological testing, conducted in accordance with Heritage NSW requirements, was completed in March 2021.
+Archaeological teams worked alongside participating Aboriginal representatives and civil contractors to mitigate the risk of harm to any historic and Aboriginal relics discovered as part of the works.

 The City of Parramatta will continue to provide project updates on this page.